aimansana/Customer-Review-Analysis-for-Business/README.md

 # Customer Review Analysis for Business

 ## Overview
-This project analyzes customer reviews for **Meghna Foods**, which operates multiple branches.
+This project analyses customer reviews for **Meghna Foods**, which operates multiple branches.
 The aim is to evaluate customer satisfaction, compare branch performance, and identify areas for improvement.

 ## Objectives
 - Collect reviews from Google Maps
 - Clean and preprocess data
-- Analyze ratings and review text
+- Analyse ratings and review text
-- Visualize findings using Power BI
+- Visualise findings using Power BI
 - Generate insights for decision-making

 ## Data Source